BobZhangHT/HistInfoBorrow/README.md

-# CAHB-UIP: Covariate-Adjusted Historical Borrowing with Unit Information Prior
+# BRAVE: Bayesian Robust Adaptive Variance-Aware Design

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Simulation study code for Covariate-Adjusted Historical Borrowing with Unit Information Prior (CAHB-UIP), a variance-aware adaptive randomization design that borrows historical control information while guarding against incompatibility.
+Simulation study code for BRAVE (Bayesian Robust Adaptive Variance-Aware), a variance-aware adaptive randomization design that borrows historical control information while guarding against incompatibility through a robust mixture prior framework.

 ## Overview

 Four covariate-adaptive allocation rules are implemented in `methods.py`:

-1. **CAHB-UIP-IPD** (proposed): variance-aware borrowing with individual-patient historical data.
+1. **BRAVE-IPD** (proposed): variance-aware borrowing with individual-patient historical data using robust mixture prior.
-2. **CAHB-UIP-SLD** (proposed): same UIP framework using only study-level summaries such as historical sample size, mean, and variance.
+2. **BRAVE-SLD** (proposed): same BRAVE framework using only study-level summaries such as historical sample size, mean, and variance.
 3. **CAHB** (Jin et al., 2023): commensurability prior on concurrent-control precision.
 4. **KBCD** (Jiang et al., 2018): kernel-based biased coin design without borrowing.

 Key model components:

 - Outcomes follow a normal model with arm-specific means and variances.
 The control mean uses a linear basis on the covariates, and the treatment mean adds a heterogeneous treatment effect that increases with the first covariate and decreases with the third.
-- CAHB-UIP separates historical and concurrent control variances and uses a Gamma-distributed borrowing-amount parameter to decide how much information to pull from the historical controls at each covariate profile.
+- BRAVE separates historical and concurrent control variances and uses a Gamma-distributed borrowing-amount parameter M(X) to decide how much information to pull from the historical controls at each covariate profile.
-- The CECCS gain guiding randomization grows when the concurrent control data are sparse or noisy relative to the historical control, and shrinks when compatibility is poor.
+- The information ratio R_n(X) guiding randomization grows when the concurrent control data are sparse or noisy relative to the historical control, and shrinks when compatibility is poor.
+- BRAVE uses a robust Beta-Bernoulli mixture prior with compatibility weight w_L(X) to guard against incompatibility.
 - Parameters for the control mean, control variances, and borrowing amount are updated by coordinate ascent, followed by a Gibbs sampler to draw posterior treatment-effect curves.

 ## Installation